unmasquer/Skyrim-SE-Performance-Advisory/README.md

 # Skyrim-SE-Performance-Advisory
-Points to some settings necessary for avoiding performance degredation.

 Real optimization isn’t about chasing raw FPS — it’s about minimizing worst-case performance and smoothing frame delivery.

+This page points to some settings necessary for avoiding performance degredation.

 Significant discoveries so far in no particular order: